 Legislation

-The commencement of the Emergency Management Act 2013 in July 2014 implemented many government reforms to emergency management arrangements - including the establishment of the IGEM to provide assurance to the government and the community regarding Victoria’s emergency management arrangements.
+The commencement of the Emergency Management Act 2013 in July 2014 implemented many government reforms to emergency management arrangements.
+Changes included the establishment of IGEM to provide assurance to the government and the community regarding Victoria’s emergency management arrangements.

-The 2013 Act defines key elements of Victoria’s emergency management structure, assigns significant roles and responsibilities, and provides clear accountability regarding the management of major emergencies.
+The Emergency Management Act defines key elements of Victoria’s emergency management structure, assigns significant roles and responsibilities, and provides clear accountability regarding the management of major emergencies.
 The operational roles of most of the organisations that participate in emergency management are detailed in specific legislation and plans.

 On 17 October 2018 the Inspector-General became a Governor in Council appointment.